 - In cases where the director obtains any remuneration in excess of the prescribed limits by legal provisions, the same shall be refunded to the company.

 - It can also keep as in terms of trust for the company.
 Moreover, the said reimbursements recovery shall not be surrendered unless permitted by the Government of India.

 Ratio Disclosure by a Listed Company

-All listed/recognized company shall release the ratio of the remuneration paid to the directors and executives in a regular periodic interval as prescribed manner.
+All companies after successful company registration shall release the ratio of the remuneration paid to the directors and executives in a regular periodic interval as prescribed manner.
 It should also express the median employee’s remuneration along with other suggested details.

 Considered Insurances and Holding of subsidiary

 - In cases where the company ensures it’s working executives by providing protection against any act done by them due to negligence, breach of trust, breach of duty, default, and misfeasance as Premium Insurances.